yanmarques/badcat/docs/Pupy.md

 >> gen -O linux -A x64 -o backdoor bind --port 8000 -t badcat
 ```

 The resulting executable is at `./pupy/pupy/backdoor`.
-To fully test Pupy with badcat functionality, you need this `backdoor` executable, the integration shared library and Pupy shell of course.
+To fully test Pupy with badcat functionality, you need this `backdoor` executable, the integration shared library and the Pupy shell of course.

 ### 7. Start a Pupy Session with badcat

 First things first, prepare the machine you are attacking.
 This machine must have some weird libraries installed, with boring versions.
-So the best way I found was to use the container image, that created early under the name of `pupy-local`, derived from a Dockerfile I wrote myself.
+So the best way I found was to use the container image, the one created early under the name of `pupy-local`, derived from a Dockerfile I wrote myself.

 I started a container with an interactive shell and a mount for accessing the executable (`backdoor`) and the integration shared library (`libbadcat_pupy.so`) using the following command: